-Public Law (PL) 146-2020, Sec.
-22, amended Indiana Code (IC) 6-3-1-11.
 The definition of adjusted gross income (AGI) is updated to correspond to the federal definition of adjusted gross income contained in the Internal Revenue Code (IRC).
 Any reference to the IRC and subsequent regulations means the Internal Revenue Code of 1986, as amended and in effect on March 31, 2021.
-For a complete summary of new legislation regarding taxation, please see the Synopsis of 2021 Legislation Affecting the Indiana Department of Revenue at www.in.gov/dor/files/reference/legislative-synopsis-2021.pdf.
+For a complete summary of new legislation regarding taxation, please see the Synopsis of 2022 Legislation Affecting the Indiana Department of Revenue at www.in.gov/dor/files/2022-legislative-synopsis.pdf.